MichaelKora/kafka-monitoring/docs/WORKFLOW.md

 ### Create a test topic
 To create a topic, open a terminal inside the zookeeper pod and create a topic, like:
-`bin/kafka-topics.sh --create --topic topic1 --bootstrap-server cluster-kafka-bootstrap.kafka:9092 --partitions 24 --replication-factor 1`
+`bin/kafka-topics.sh --create --topic topic1 --bootstrap-server cluster-kafka-bootstrap.kafka:9092 --partitions 24 --replication-factor 1`.
+Make sure you have at least as many partitions as desired maximum replicas of your consumerapp.
 Each time after cluster or VMs have been killed, you need to create the test topic again.
 If you increase or lower the max number of replicas, remember to update the partitions.